Ewa-Boloz/Pros-and-cons-of-Jira-Confluence-MadCap-Flare-documentation/Pros and cons.md

 * Navigation tree on the right is good organized and visible all the time.
 * Bigger topics are divided into steps and smaller parts.
 * Each article has **back to top** button.
 * Tasks are described in a simple way, using numbered list, simple commands, bold and italic.
+* Interface is simple and minimalistic.
   ![8](8.png)